 see “What Does Realistic Look Like?”
 2018, (version 1.2) 52 pgs. (edits 4-6-2018)

 Due to the nature of my work I am often asked, “How do you get your paintings to look so realistic?”
 It’s a great question in the sense that it usually opens the door to an enjoyable conversation about art, visual perception, and a host of related topics that I find utterly fascinating.
-However, much of that ensuing conversation is determined by how the inquirer responds to a question that I pose in response to theirs, “ unapproved drug other than clomid What does realistic look like?”
+However, much of that ensuing conversation is determined by how the inquirer responds to a question that I pose in response to theirs, “ accutane buy What does realistic look like?”

 Intended for visual artists, this treatise offers what I hope is an engaging exploration of what “realistic” truly means in terms of visual perception and communication.

 You may notice that I have added a version descriptor here in the event that I update the text.
 If you notice any errors or would like to provide feedback on this resource, please feel free to contact me at: email@example.com

 see Visual Language Core (Part I-Section A & B) and (Part II) 2018, 357 pgs.